NguyenDuck/blocktopograph/README.md

 ## Contributing

 Always welcome!
 Fork the project, change what you want, and send back a pull request.
-Good (and properly written) features will be merged into the official app by @protolambda.
+Good (and properly written) features will be merged into the official app by @mithrilmania.